-Over the last few days, I was looking around the web for a tutorial to deploy a Django web application on Heroku.
+Over the last few days, I was looking for a tutorial on the web to deploy a Django web application on Heroku.
 All I could find was pretty long intimidating blog posts, which could only discourage me from starting the process.

 I’ve done some research and finally deployed my app on Heroku today.
 So, I just want to document the steps that I’ve done on this blog post.

 I’m using a Windows machine.
 If you’re using the same, simply follow these steps.
 If you’re on a Mac or Linux, I hope these same steps will work.
 But I haven’t tested it though.

 Also, I’m using Anaconda as the default Python.
 If you’re not using Anaconda, that’s fine.
 You can open your command prompt instead of opening the Anaconda Prompt, which I’m using.

 I’m not showing you how to create a Django web app now.
 You already know that.
 That’s why you’re reading this article.
 I’m deploying the blog app that I created earlier.